-Hélène Smit is a specialist in depth facilitation, psychological conflict resolution and psychological literacy in individuals and groups in organisational settings.
+Hélène Smit is a specialist in depth facilitation, psychological conflict resolution and developing psychological literacy in individuals and groups in organisational settings.
 Specifically, she is skilled in helping small and large groups deal with seemingly intractable and chronic conflicts.

-Hélène was originally trained as an English and Mathematics teacher for high school pupils.
-She taught for a year in Johannesburg in 1988, before joining an adult training company called Don Gray Training (Pty) Ltd, which specialised in management training for the Information Technology industry.
-In 1989, she began a part-time post-graduate diploma in Human Resource Management at Wits Business School, but converted to and completed an MBA early in 1991.
+Hélène was originally trained as an English and Mathematics high school teacher.
+She taught briefly at Randpark High School in Johannesburg in 1988, but then joined an adult training company called Don Gray Training (Pty) Ltd, which specialised in management training for the Information Technology industry.
+In 1989, she began a part-time post-graduate diploma in Human Resource Management at Wits Business School but converted to and completed an MBA early in 1991.
 After completion of her MBA (with a place on the Dean’s List), Hélène left Johannesburg and joined a strategy consulting firm in Cape Town called the Corporate Consulting Group.
-She worked as a strategy consultant for two years, and was involved in a
+She worked as a strategy consultant for two years and was involved in a

 Hélène is a trained Executive Coach and holds a Certificate in Executive Coaching from the Tavistock Institute.
 She uses a variety of methodologies in her coaching approach, depending on what is appropriate for the client’s development requirements.
-She has coached executives from a range of industries and organisations.
+However, she specialises in what she calls “Depth” Coaching, in which she considers the deep underlying patterns for individual functioning and performance.
+She has coached senior executives from a range of industries and organisations.